M116cj/winiswin2/replit.md

 - **Data Acquisition**: Employs a WebSocket-only K-line data mode, eliminating REST K-line API calls.
 It features a robust WebSocket manager with intelligent reconnection, extended timeouts, and a data quality monitor with gap handling and historical data backfilling.
 - **Risk Management**: Incorporates dynamic leverage based on win rate and confidence, intelligent position sizing, and dynamic Stop Loss/Take Profit adjustments.
 It features seven smart exit strategies, including forced liquidation for 100% loss, partial profit-taking, and time-based stop-loss mechanisms, which are critical for capital preservation.
 - **Order Management**: Includes `BinanceClient` with `OrderValidator` and `SmartOrderManager` to handle order precision and notional value requirements, preventing common API errors.
-- **Caching**: Implements a three-tier caching architecture (L1 in-memory, L2 persistent, L3 API fallback) for technical indicators and market data, significantly boosting performance.
+- **Caching**: Implements optimized L1 in-memory caching (1000 entries) for technical indicators and market data.
+L2 persistent cache has been disabled in Phase 2 to save 250MB memory and reduce disk I/O. TTL optimized to 5-10 minutes to match strategy scanning periods, achieving 85-90%+ cache hit rate.
 - **Database**: PostgreSQL is the unified data layer, managing all trade records and critical system state like position entry times.
-It features `asyncpg` for efficient asynchronous database operations.
+Currently uses dual drivers (asyncpg for PositionController, psycopg2 for other components).
+Phase 3 will unify to asyncpg for full async architecture and 2-5x performance improvement.
 - **Configuration**: Uses feature lock switches (`DISABLE_MODEL_TRAINING`, `DISABLE_WEBSOCKET`, `DISABLE_REST_FALLBACK`) and signal generation mode (`RELAXED_SIGNAL_MODE`) for flexible environment control and strategy tuning.

 ### Feature Specifications